Informed consent: Valid elements

+Patient understanding

+An often-overlooked aspect of valid informed consent is the patient's understanding of terminology and outcomes.
+The physician must explain the procedure, benefits, risks, and alternatives in words the patient can understand, as well as ensure that the patient does understand the information being relayed.
+The process of explanation is meant to ensure the patient has considered the options carefully and grasps the possible risks associated without feeling pressured or rushed to agree to the procedure.
+Exceptions to the typical consent process are only made during severe emergencies.

 From children

 As children often lack the decision-making ability or legal power (competence) to provide true informed consent for medical decisions, it often falls on parents or legal guardians to provide informed permission for medical decisions.
 This "consent by proxy" usually works reasonably well, but can lead to ethical dilemmas when the judgment of the parents or guardians and the medical professional differ with regard to what constitutes appropriate decisions "in the best interest of the child".
 Children who are legally emancipated, and certain situations such as decisions regarding sexually transmitted diseases or pregnancy, or for unemancipated minors who are deemed to have medical decision making capacity, may be able to provide consent without the need for parental permission depending on the laws of the jurisdiction the child lives in.
 The American Academy of Pediatrics encourages medical professionals also to seek the assent of older children and adolescents by providing age appropriate information to these children to help empower them in the decision-making process.

 Research on children has benefited society in many ways.
 The only effective way to establish normal patterns of growth and metabolism is to do research on infants and young children.
 When addressing the issue of informed consent with children, the primary response is parental consent.
 This is valid, although only legal guardians are able to consent for a child, not adult siblings.
 Additionally, parents may not order the termination of a treatment that is required to keep a child alive, even if they feel it is in the best interest.
 Guardians are typically involved in the consent of children, however a number of doctrines have developed that allow children to receive health treatments without parental consent.
 For example, emancipated minors may consent to medical treatment, and minors can also consent in an emergency.
+Information provided to parents/guardians, and to children themselves, as part of clinical research is often written in ways that make them difficult to understand.